Rensvandeschoot/Tutorials/multilevel/LME4-Multilevel-Tutorial--Frequentist-.md

 The interaction term is denoted by `extrav:texp` under `Fixed effects` and is estimated at -0.025.

-From these results we can now also calculate the explained slope variance of extraversion by using teacher experience as second level variable: (0.03455-0.005409)/0.03455 = .843 (These results are slight different then in the book and than in HLM, that is because different estimation and rounding methods are used).
+From these results we can now also calculate the explained slope variance of extraversion by using teacher experience as second level variable: (0.03455-0.005409)/0.03455 = .843 (These results are slightly different than in the book and than in HLM, that is because different estimation and rounding methods are used).
 So 84.3%  of the variance of the regression coefficients of the extraversion slopes can be explained by the experience of the teacher.

 As explained in the book and shown in the results, both the intercept and the slope of the coefficient of extraversion on popularity is influenced by teacher experience.
-A male student (SEX = 0) with a extraversion score of 0 in a class with a teacher with 0 years of experience has an expected popularity of -1.2096 (these values are of course impossible,  centering is a good strategy to prevent these impossible results).
+A male student (SEX = 0) with an extraversion score of 0 in a class with a teacher with 0 years of experience has an expected popularity of -1.2096 (these values are of course impossible, centring is a good strategy to prevent these impossible results).
 A similar (male) student will improve its popularity with 0.8036 points for every point more extraversion.
-When teacher experiences increases, the intercept also increases with 0.226 for every year of experience.
+When teacher experience increases, the intercept also increases with 0.226 for every year of experience.
 So the same male student with no extraversion in a class with a teacher with 15 years of experience has an expected popularity score of -1.2096 + (15 x .226) = 2.1804.
 The teacher experience also lessens the effect of extraversion on popularity.
 For a teacher with 15 years of experience the regression coefficient of extraversion on popularity is only 0.8036 - (15 x .0247) = 0.4331 (compared to 0.8036 in a class with a teacher with 0 years of experience).

 In a plot we can also clearly see that years of teacher experience has influence on both the intercept and the regression coefficient of extraversion on popularity.